 A vinaigrette is simply an oil and vinegar mixture that can be flavored in many different ways.
 The general rule of thumb for the proportion is 3 parts oil to one part vinegar.
 So, for example, if you start with 1 Tbsp of vinegar, you would use 3 Tbsps oil.
 This is really just a starting point.
 If you prefer your vinaigrette more sour, you might go with 1 Tbsp vinegar and 2 Tbsp oil.

 Sour, bitter, sweet salt – those are the basics.
-Now add some flavor and interest.
-Just a few strawberries takes this vinaigrette from basic to wow!
+Adding just a few strawberries takes this vinaigrette from basic to wow!
 Here’s the key.
 Before you mix up the vinaigrette, taste one of the strawberries, Is it very sweet and flavorful?
 Is it a little more tart?
 Is it barely tasty?
 This will help you decide how much sweetener and salt to add.
 Both will help to bring out the strawberry flavor better.

 I prefer fresh, organic strawberries.
 But if strawberries are not in season, they may not be very sweet or flavorful.
 Frozen strawberries can be a great option.
 Just thaw them before using.